Gravitational Signatures of Axion Dark Matter via Parity-Violating Interactions: Methods

 where $R$ is the Ricci scalar, $R \tilde{R}$ the Pontryagin density, $F_{\mu\nu}$ the EM field strength, and $\psi$ denotes SM fermions.
 The parameters $f_\phi$ and $g_\psi$ quantify the axion-photon and axion-fermion couplings, respectively.
 Since $R \tilde{R}$ is parity-odd, $\phi$ must be a pseudo-scalar to preserve parity invariance.
 The axion--photon and axion--fermion interactions induce the decay rates~\cite{DiLuzio:2020wdo}

+where $g_\gamma^2$ is a dimensionless constant that quantifies the strength of the axion coupling to photons.
 For the purpose of computing decay rates, we treat fluctuations of $\phi$ as a particle degree of freedom, though in the DM context its background oscillations can be approximated as a classical condensate.

 We first discuss the axion-fermion interaction.
 For an ultra-light axion, decays into massive SM fermions are kinematically forbidden, except possibly for massless neutrinos of mass $m_\nu \ll m_\phi$.
 Even in that case, the neutrino Yukawa coupling scales as $g_\nu \propto m_\nu / f_\phi$, making the decay highly suppressed.
 Consequently, the photon decay channel is often dominant in generic QCD axion models~\cite{Bauer:2017ris}, although additional channels exist, including fermion pairs~\cite{Bauer:2021mvw, DiLuzio:2024jip}, gluons~\cite{Chakraborty:2021wda, Bisht:2024hbs}, and electroweak bosons~\cite{Alonso-Alvarez:2018irt, Aiko:2023trb}.
 For light axions with $m_\phi \ll m_W, m_Z$, all of these channels are kinematically suppressed.
 Nevertheless, this hierarchy is not universal.
 In photophobic axion models featuring an additional left-right (LR) chiral symmetry $SU(2)_L \times SU(2)_R$, the axion does not couple to SM photons at tree level.
 Furthermore, being CP-odd and LR-even, axion-fermion couplings are forbidden unless these symmetries are broken~\cite{Brivio:2017ije}.
 For axion masses in the range $100\,\mathrm{GeV} \le m_\phi \le 4000\,\mathrm{GeV}$, the decay pattern is dominated by $\phi \rightarrow W^+W^-$ ($\sim 70\%$), with subleading channels $\phi \rightarrow \gamma Z$ ($\sim 20\%$) and $\phi \rightarrow ZZ$ ($\sim 10\%$)~\cite{Ding:2024djo}.